 Energy bills

-Between 1 April to 30 June 2024 the energy price cap is set at £1,690 per year for a typical household who use electricity and gas and pay by Direct Debit.
-This means your energy bills will go up, although you might pay more or less than this increase, depending on how much energy you use.
+From 1 July 2024 the energy price cap is set at £1,568 per year for a typical household who use electricity and gas and pay by Direct Debit.
+This is a reduction of £122, or around 7%.

 It sounds obvious, but the less energy you use the lower your bills will be.
 There are plenty of tips and tricks you can use to cut your use.
 We’ve listed some below.